Australian fire crisis eases, blazes still threaten small towns

 The fires have burned through more than 120,000 hectares (300,000 acres) and have a perimeter of some 1,600 km (990 miles).
 Firefighters fear strong winds may see three major fires in the Blue Mountains join up in coming days, creating one massive wildfire.

-Air pollution in parts of Sydney has spiked with some neighborhoods blanketed in smoke.
+Air pollution in parts of Sydney has spiked with some neighbourhoods blanketed in smoke.

 The NSW government has declared a state of emergency enabling it to order evacuations, hoping to avoid a repeat of the 2009 "Black Saturday" fires in Victoria state that killed 173 people and caused $4.4 billion worth of damage.